-Employees represented by the GE, PL, or SU bargaining units who are hired on or after the date the Board of Supervisors adopts the 2017 through 2020 MOUDecember 19, 2017, will not be eligible for longevity pay.
-The County and EDCEA agree to negotiate longevity pay within year two (2) and/or year three (3) of the MOU term.
+Employees represented by the GE, PL, or SU bargaining units who are hired on or after December 19, 2017, will not be eligible for longevity pay.
 Individuals who have separated from County service and are subsequently re-hired and all future new employees will not be eligible for longevity pay.